-Malia Márquez is a writer with roots in the Southwest and New England, she holds a BFA in 3D Fine Arts from Massachusetts College of Art & Design and an MFA in Creative Writing from Antioch University Los Angeles.
-Her work in translation has appeared in Poetry magazine and her short fiction and essays have been included or are forthcoming in various journals and anthologies, including Literary Hub and The Georgia Review.
-Author of CITY OF SMOKE AND SEA (Red Hen Press ‘25) and THIS FIERCE BLOOD (Acre Books ‘21), she lives and teaches in Los Angeles where she is at work on her next novel.
+Malia Márquez is a writer with roots in the Southwest and New England.
+She holds a BFA in 3D Fine Arts from the Massachusetts College of Art and Design and an MFA in Creative Writing from Antioch University Los Angeles.
+Her work in translation has appeared in Poetry magazine, and her short fiction and essays have been featured or are forthcoming in Literary Hub, The Georgia Review, and other journals and anthologies.
+She is the author of City of Smoke and Sea (Red Hen Press, 2025) and This Fierce Blood (Acre Books, 2021).
+Márquez lives in the greater Chicago area, where she is at work on her next novel.

 Photo credit: Diana Feil